open-contracting-extensions/ocds_finance_extension/README.md

 ## Codelists

-The `financeType.csv` codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](https://thedocs.worldbank.org/en/doc/143671469558797229-0100022016/original/FrameworkPPPDisclosure071416.pdf#page=57).
+The `financingPartyType.csv` codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](https://thedocs.worldbank.org/en/doc/143671469558797229-0100022016/original/FrameworkPPPDisclosure071416.pdf#page=57).

 ## Examples